go-echarts/go-echarts/README.md

 The go-echarts project is being developed under v2 version and the active codebase is on the master branch now.

 v1 and v2 are incompatible which means that you cannot upgrade go-echarts from v1 to v2 smoothly.
-But I think it is worth trying the new version.
+But I think it is worth trying that new version.

 ### ✨ Features